Skip to main content

 OPENAI_API_KEY …sk-x no

-1 secret not yet pushed to Lambda — run `zavu deploy` to sync.
+1 secret not yet deployed — run `zavu deploy` to sync.

 Only the last 4 characters of each value are shown.
 Plaintext is never returned by the API — even from the dashboard, only the same last-4 is visible.